difference between call and put option

 A put option gives the holder the right, but not the obligation to sell an underlying asset at a predetermined price (strike price) on or before the expiration date.
 Investors generally use put options as a hedge against the decline in the asset’s price.
 Put buyers profit when the asset’s price decreases below the strike price, and the profit increases as the price moves further below the strike price.
 When a buyer of a put option exercises the contract, they sell the underlying asset at the strike price.

-See also difference between data warehouse and data mining
+See also difference between elastic and inelastic collisions

 Differences between Call and Put Options